We have 15 reasons why Mars is a truly remarkable planet

 Mars has bits of evidence of volcanic activity in the past.
 For example, on Earth when two plates rub together, it deforms the crust.

 This process sculps prominent features like ridges and volcanoes.
 On Mars, similar features exist such as the “Tharsis Bulge”, “Mount Olympus” and shield volcanoes.

 Currently, there is no tectonic activity because of how much it cooled down.
-It’s possible Mars is still volcanically active, we just haven’t observed any eruptions.
+It’s possible Mars is still volcanically active.
+But we just haven’t observed any eruptions.

-Mars is one of the 4 terrestrial planets in our solar system.
-Just like Mercury, Venus, Earth, they’re all small, dense and made of similar stuff.
+Not only is Mars in the Goldilocks zone, but it’s also one of the 4 terrestrial planets in our solar system.
+Just like Mercury, Venus, and Earth, they’re all small, dense, and made of similar stuff.

 Terrestrial planets tend to be rich in metals and silicate rocks.
-Mass’ inner core is made up of metallic iron and nickel.
+Mars’ inner core is made up of metallic iron and nickel.

-It’s surrounded by less dense, silicate mantle and crust.
+Unlike gas planets, it’s surrounded by a less dense, silicate mantle and crust.
 Finally, its red surface rocks and dust are caused by the oxidation of iron.

-From evidence of water to Martian volcanism, Mars is one of the most exciting planets in our solar system.
+Did you like our BIG LIST of Mars facts?
+From the evidence of water to Martian volcanism, Mars is one of the most exciting planets in our solar system.

-So what did we miss in the list?
+So, what did we miss on the list?
 What are some other interesting facts about Mars that we should add?
 Please let us know with a comment below.